engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 *Git* merges compatible changes automatically.
 Resolving conflicts, however, requires manual intervention.
 We compare the clashing lines of changes and rectify the discord by editing the changes to accept a change from either source or manually edit a functioning resolution containing workings of both origins.

-When rebasing changes we find ourselves repeatedly resolving the same lines across commits; such is the nature of this process.
+When rebasing changes we find ourselves recurrently resolving the same lines across commits; such is the nature of this process.
 We minimize our rebasing effort by integrating changes frequently into main, rebasing our development branch frequently, squashing development commits of our development branch.